RetroStack/2332_2364-ROM_Adapter/README.md

 ![PCB](/Latest/2332_2364_ROM_Adapter_Photo1.png)

 1. Get a straight male pin header with pitch (2.54mm; standard) and break it to a 12-pin length.
 Do this twice.
 A machined header is recommended if the adapter will be inserted into a socket.
-Inserting a square pin in a socket might damage them.
+Inserting a square pin in a socket might damage it.
 2. Solder the pins in place into the smaller 12-pin lengthwise holes.
 To align them correctly, you can use another socket or a breadboard.
 Stick the longer parts into the socket/breadboard and put the PCB on top.
 Solder first both edges on each.
 Recheck if they are flush to the header.
 If not, reheat the corner that needs correction and press down on PCB until flush.
 Then, solder all other pins.
 3. Install the resistor network.
 One edge has a square around one pin.
 This should be where pin 1 will be inserted.
 Pin 1 is identified on the resistor network usually with a dot.
 4. Write/burn one of the binaries onto a ROM.